ehrun32/RemoteMate/Glove_Local/README.md

-The whole arm controlled locally
+The whole arm controlled locally in one setting